 Leveraging design, technology and real estate to support health and well-being.

-Alongside a group of accomplished peers, you will participate in a project-based learning activity that includes small-group work, site visits, and Health Impact Assessments.
+Alongside a group of accomplished peers, you will participate in a project-based, applied learning activity that includes small-group work, virtual site visit of the project, and Health Impact Assessments.
 Guided by faculty, physicians, and planners, you will develop health-centered investment recommendations for a Boston neighborhood and present your project on the last day of the course.

-In this timely program, you will preview the future of urban development, forge cross-industry partnerships, and learn how you may be able to be a part of of this growing and critical market.
+Register today to preview the future of urban development, forge cross-industry partnerships, and learn how you can be a part of this growing and critical market.

 - Identify opportunities for creating value through real estate focused on healthy communities